mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Backwards Compatibility
 -----------------------

-The Java driver 2.12.1 has a "heartbeatRetryFrequency".
+The Java driver 2.12.1 has a "heartbeatConnectRetryFrequency".
 Since this spec recommends the option be named "minHeartbeatFrequencyMS", the Java driver must deprecate its old option and rename it minHeartbeatFrequency (for consistency with its other options